 When it comes to lighting for product photography, there are some crucial types of lights that you must acknowledge.
 These include — key lights, fill lights, rim lights, and background lights.

 Key lights are the main source of lighting used for any photoshoot.
 This type of lighting is crucial to bring out the dimensions and form of a product.
-Any professional photography will religiously use key lights as the first step of their lighting setup.
+Any professional photographer will religiously use key lights as the first step of their lighting setup.

 Rim lights are light sources placed behind the photography subject which highlights its edges.
-Rim lights (also called backlights) are used for lighting techniques such as 3 point lighting, adding a better dimension to the subject.
+Rim lights (also called backlights) are used for lighting techniques such as 3-point lighting, adding a better dimension to the subject.
 And so it plays a huge role in capturing all the details of a product during product photography.

 Lastly, we have background lights.
 The name of this lighting is rather literal — background lights are light sources used to highlight the background of an image.
 It plays a major role in product photography by creating a well-lit background ambiance for the product.